 Biopsy of the eye

-A biopsy is not used that often for melanoma of the eye.
-A specialist can usually use other tests (such as an examination or ultrasound) to help diagnose this type of eye cancer.
-If you do have a biopsy, you might have a fine needle aspirate or vitreous biopsy.
+A biopsy is not usually used to diagnose melanoma of the eye.
+A specialist can use other tests (such as an examination or ultrasound) to help diagnose this type of eye cancer.

-Fine needle aspirate biopsy
+Fine needle aspiration

-A fine needle aspirate biopsy is the removal of a sample of tissue or fluid using a syringe and needle.
-You usually have this in the operating theatre.
-You do not need any special preparation before you arrive.
+A fine needle aspiration biopsy is the removal of a sample of tissue or fluid using a syringe and needle.

-A fine needle aspirate biopsy is the removal of a sample of tissue or fluid using a syringe and needle.
 You usually have this in the operating theatre.
 You do not need any special preparation before you arrive.
+Your hospital letter will tell you what to do.

-You usually have this in the operating theatre.
 You lie on a couch with your head in a comfortable position.
 After you have the local or general anaesthetic, the specialist puts a thin needle attached to a syringe into your eye.
 They draw out some cells from the tumour.

-The biopsy goes to the laboratory where a specialist doctor looks at the cells closely.
+The biopsy goes to the laboratory, where a specialist doctor looks at the cells closely.
 This can show whether there is a cancer or another type of eye condition.
 It can take some time to get the results.
 You will have an appointment to see your specialist to discuss the results with you.

-After the biopsy
+After your biopsy

 You can go home soon after the biopsy.
 You can take paracetamol if your eye is sore.
 Your doctor or nurse will let you know how to look after your eye after the biopsy.
 Sometimes you may have eye drops to take for a few days after.
 Your nurse will show you how to do this.